slow-codex/snake-game/README.md

 This repository contains the files related to the app.
 The `master` branch contains the app's source code (the code the app's developers edit), and the `gh-pages` branch contains a *built* version of the app (i.e. the code that GitHub Pages serves to the app's visitors).

-If you want to edit this template for your own use please read below carefully.

 ## Procedure